 Years later, when I started to study the craft of writing, I found myself immersed in a sea of non-fiction books.
-I had to.
-Imagination is not enough to write something that people would want to read.
-So I read those books cover to cover, some of them a few times.
+I read those books cover to cover, some of them a few times.
 I made notes, and I attended seminars, workshops, and conferences.
 I joined a writing group—all the right steps.
 My writing improved.

 Then, one day, I had this crazy idea: I wanted to reread Dune.
 (For those of you who haven’t read Dune by Frank Herbert, please close your reading device right now and head on to your local bookstore.
 You can’t waste another day without reading that book.)
-Anyway, I reread this book, and I had a shock.
+Anyway, I reread this book, and I was shocked.
 The book was ten times better than the first time around.

 Reading With Writer’s Eyes

 Why?
 Because now I was reading it with the writer’s eyes.
 I was reading it with theoretical knowledge about the elements of fiction.
-As I was reading it, I was able to pinpoint almost every bit of advice that those non-fiction books taught me.
+As I was reading it, I pinpointed almost every bit of advice that those non-fiction books taught me.
 I discovered all those things the workshop teachers were describing.
 They were all there, in front of my eyes.